githubkusi/digikam2smugmug/README.md

 # Digikamdb

-New table PhotoSharing
+## New table PhotoSharing
 - imageid:          Foreign Key to Images.ID (e.g 326490)
 - remoteid:         SmugmugID (e.g /api/v2/album/dpgRrc/image/9SjdbR5-0)
-- mtime\_tags: Timestamp of the tags on Smugmug being set
+- mtime\_metadata:  Timestamp of metadata on Smugmug.
+Currently, this includes rating, tags, title and caption

-Alter existing tables
+## Alter existing tables
-- Add column mtime to ImageTags        : updated when tag is set.
+- Add column mtime to ImageTags        : updated when tag is set (seemingly it is also updated on changing the rating)
-                                         Retrieved with Digikam.get\_remote\_tags\_mtime()
-- Add column mtime to ImageInformation : updated when tag is set
+- Add column mtime to ImageInformation : updated when rating is set
-- Add column mtime to ImageComments    : updated when Title or Caption is set
+- Add column mtime to ImageComments    : updated when title or caption is set

+## Convert stock digikam sql db
+mysql -uYOURLOGIN -pYOURPASS <YOURDBNAME> < sql/create-photosharing.sql
+mysql -uYOURLOGIN -pYOURPASS <YOURDBNAME> < sql/add-timestamp.sql